CrowdStrike/rusty-falcon/docs/src/docs/FirewallManagementApi.md

 ## get_rule_groups

 > models::FwmgrPeriodApiPeriodRuleGroupsResponse get_rule_groups(ids)
 Get rule group entities by ID.
-These groups do not contain their rule entites, just the rule IDs in precedence order.
+These groups do not contain their rule entities, just the rule IDs in precedence order.

 ### Parameters